rubensworks/article-ldtraversal-security-short/content/related-work.md

 ### Link-Traversal-based Query Processing

-More than a decade ago, [Link-Traversal-based Query Processing (LTQP)](cite:cites sparqllinktraversal, linktraversal) has been introduced as an alternative query paradigm for enabling query execution over document-oriented interfaces.
+More than a decade ago, [Link-Traversal-based Query Processing (LTQP)](cite:cites sparqllinktraversal, linktraversal) was been introduced as an alternative query paradigm for enabling query execution over document-oriented interfaces.
 These documents are usually [Linked Data](cite:cites linkeddata) serialized using any RDF serialization.
-RDF is suitable to LTQP and decentralization because of its global semantics, which allows queries to be written independently of the schemas of specific documents.
+RDF is suitable for LTQP and decentralization because of its global semantics, which allows queries to be written independently of the schemas of specific documents.
-In order to execute these queries, LTQP processing occurs over live data, and discover links to other documents via the *follow-your-nose principle* during query execution.
+In order to execute these queries, LTQP processing occurs over live data, and discovers links to other documents via the *follow-your-nose principle* during query execution.
 This is in contrast to the typical query execution over centralized database-oriented interfaces such as SPARQL endpoints, where data is assumed to be loaded into the endpoint beforehand, and no additional data is discovered during query execution.